klam98/personal-portfolio/README.md

 ## Personal Portfolio

 My personal website for visually showcasing my employment history, technical projects, skills, and more.
-Visit my website directly at: https://kenricklam.com.
+Visit my website directly at: https://kenricklam.netlify.app.

-Built using React and Next.js, deployed to GitHub Pages.
+Built using React and Next.js, deployed on Netlify.